replicatedhq/action-k3s/README.md

 # K3s Github Action

-This github action starts a k3s cluster of choosen version and sets KUBECONFIG to created cluster.
+This github action starts a k3s cluster of chosen version and sets KUBECONFIG to created cluster.
 This is helpful for testing applications /  operators on top of kubernetes cluster

 ## Inputs
-version of k3s
+* version of k3s
 > refer to table at the end of this README
+* ports

 ## Outputs
 * KUBECONFIG environment variable set to k3s cluster created as part of action.